israelrbb/RenpyPhoneSMS/README.md

 # RenpyPhoneSMS
-A working phone system for Renpy, with the ability to recall text history
+A working phone system for Renpy, with the ability to show the text history and start a new conversation.

+Phone frame and transform are thanks to https://github.com/NightenDushi/yet-another-phone-for-renpy The phone code inspired by https://github.com/Kiaazad/0GUI-Adds/tree/master/game/phone